 - 2- Demarini CF Zen BBCOR

 - 4- Easton S400 BBCOR

 - Tips for finding the Best BBCOR Baseball Bats (2019)

 1- Demarini Voodoo BBCOR

 Demarini Voodoo: The Voodoo has been a favorite for many years…in fact I have heard some people say it could be the best ever.
 Where the first two above were perfect for increasing swing speeds, the Voodoo prides itself in the amount of power it produces.
 Demarini has built an X14 alloy into the Voodoo which is very strong and has the durability to last many seasons.
 With a balanced swing weight, and and a comfortable swing, this one remains a true winner.
 Read our full review.

 Demarini CF Zen and Insane: Building on the successful CF6, CF7, and CF8’s, Demarini has come out strong again with their brand new CF Zen and Insane brands.
 Using brand new ParaFlex composite throughout the entire construction, hitters will now feel a little extra pop without the extra weight experienced with others.
-A new “D-Fusion 2.0” handle has also been added to the CF series which promises no vibrations whatsoever.
+A new 3Fusion handle and end cap have also been added to the CF series which promises no vibrations whatsoever.
 Read our full review.